Haivision/srt/docs/BuildOptions.md

 **`--enable-thread-check`** (default: OFF)

 Enables `#include <threadcheck.h>`, which implements `THREAD_*` macros" to support better thread debugging.
-This is used by one of dependent projects.
+Included to support an existing project.

 **`--enable-unittests`** (default: OFF)

 When ON, this option enables unit tests, possibly with the download and installation of the Google test library in the build directory.
 The tests will be run as part of the build process.
-This is predicted for developers only.
+This is intended for developers only.

 **`--openssl-crypto-library=<filepath>`**